kbiters/infram/README.md

+# Infram

-# Basic guide to install and use
+## Basic guide to install and use

-> For the moment Infram-Bot only works in window...
+> For the moment Infram-Bot only works on Windows...

-#### If you have any questions you can join the discord channel and we will be happy to answer them: https://discord.gg/xKZyQ9rNNg
+#### If you have any questions you can join the discord channel and we will be happy to answer them: [Discord](https://discord.gg/xKZyQ9rNNg)

 1. Download/Clone the repository: ```git clone https://github.com/kbiters/infram```.